Last updated: 23.11.23

 Additionally, we may also ask you to provide a director’s email address to provide an additional level of authorisation.

-The legal basis for this processing is our legitimate interests in verifying the company and ensuring that you are authorised to represent the company (UK GDPR Article 6(1)(f)) you claim you represent.
+The legal basis for this processing is our legitimate interests in verifying the company and ensuring that you are authorized to represent the company (UK GDPR Article 6(1)(f)) you claim you represent.

-If a financing partner confirms its interest in buying a payment claim, Two facilitates the sale of the invoice from the Supplier via the Marketplace to the financing partner.
-For these purposes, we collect and share with the financing partner information about your name, contact details, the company delivery address, the name of the company, the company organisation number, and the items and products purchased.
+If a financing partner confirms its interest in buying a payment claim, Two facilitates the sale of the invoice from the Supplier or Customer to the financing partner.
+For these purposes, we collect and share with the financing partner information about your name, contact details, the company delivery address, the name of the company, the company organization number, and the items and products purchased.

 Two also facilitates the distribution of the invoice to the buyer company.
 For this purpose, we will share this same information with your company, and both you and the company will receive a PDF of the invoice.